AdMoR/admor.github.io/_posts/2023-03-12-Easy dataset scrapping.markdown

 #### 2-d) Running the image collections work

 The previous scrapper did only part of the work.
 It collected the links of the images.
-We need to do the last part.
+We need to do the last part : the download.

 It can make sense to split the work as downloading large file can be time consuming and prone to network errors.

-To download the list of url, we will use the raw `wget` command.
+To download the list of urls, we will use a `wget` command.
 It has everything that we need.

 ```